duckdb/duckdb-web/_posts/2024-09-14-sql-only-extensions.md

 DuckDB's community extensions can be that knowledge base.
 If you are a DuckDB fan and a SQL user, you can share your expertise back to the community with an extension.
 This post will show you how!
-No C++ knowledge is needed - just a little bit of copy/paste and GitHub actions handles all the compilation.
+No C++ knowledge is needed - just a little bit of copy/paste and GitHub Actions handles all the compilation.
 If I can do it, you can do it!

 ### Powerful SQL